NoahApthorpe/ConvnetCellDetection/README.md

 docker

 - use_docker_machine = [1 or 0].
 1 if the ZNN Docker container needs to run inside a VirtualBox virtual machine (e.g. you are running ConvnetCellDetection on your personal computer.
-0 if the pipeline is being executed on a machine that can start Docker containers directly (e.g. an Amazon EC2 instance with the Docke daemon running).
+0 if the pipeline is being executed on a machine that can start Docker containers directly (e.g. an Amazon EC2 instance with the Docker daemon running).
 - memory = memory (in MB) to allocate to the docker virtual machine.
 Changing this will create a new docker virtual machine and take longer on the first training or forward pass with the updated memory value
 - machine_name = prefix of docker virtual machine -- the complete name is machine_name + '-' + memory
 - container_name = name of docker container with ZNN